 Canadian Class Action Cases.
 We were named in two Canadian class action cases (for direct and indirect purchasers of polyurethane foam products), both under the name Hi Neighbor Floor Covering Co.
 Limited and Hickory Springs Manufacturing Company, et.al. in the Ontario Superior Court of Justice (Windsor), Court File Nos.
 CV-10-15164 (amended November 2, 2011) and CV-11-17279 (issued December 30, 2011).
 In each of these Canadian cases, the plaintiffs, on behalf of themselves and/or a class of purchasers, seek from over 13 defendants restitution of the amount allegedly overcharged, general and special damages in the amount of \$100, punitive damages of \$10, pre-judgment and post-judgment interest, and the costs of the investigation and the action.
 The first issued class action is on behalf of a class of purchasers of polyurethane foam.
 The second issued class action is on behalf of purchasers of carpet underlay.
 We are not yet required to file our defenses in these or any other Canadian actions.
 In addition, on July 10, 2012, plaintiff in a class action case (for direct and indirect purchasers of polyurethane foam products) styled Option Consommateurs and Karine Robillard v.
 Produits Vitafoam Canada Limitée, et. al. in the Quebec Superior Court of Justice (Montréal), Court File No. 500-6-524-104, filed an amended motion for authorization seeking to add us and other manufacturers of polyurethane foam products as defendants in this case, which was granted.
 This action has a pending motion for certification, which has been postponed indefinitely.
 We also were notified in June 2014 of two motions to add us as parties to two class proceedings in British Columbia.
-Those proceedings are similar to the Ontario proceedings in that one proposes a class of purchasers of carpet underlay (Trillium Project Management Ltd. v.
+Those proceedings are similar to the Ontario proceedings in that one proposes a class of purchasers of polyurethane foam (Majestic Mattress Mfg.
+Ltd. v.
+Vitafoam Products et al., No. VLC-S-S-106362 Vancouver Registry) and one proposes a class of purchasers of carpet underlay (Trillium Project Management Ltd. v.
 Hickory Springs Manufacturing Company et al., No.S106213 Vancouver Registry).
 The motion to add us as parties to these actions has been scheduled to be heard with the motions for certification in the two actions in April 2015.
 The British Columbia actions involve British Columbia purchasers only whereas the Ontario actions propose classes of Canadian purchasers.
 No certification motions will be brought in the Ontario actions until after the British Columbia motions for certification have been determined.